harmannkibue/golang-gin-clean-architecture/README.md

 It aims to :
 - Show how to organise the codebase to avoid supergheti.
 - Show the code generation tooling for efficiency.
-- Demonstration of
-- Demonstrate a scalable and easy to maintain golang structure
+- Demonstrate a scalable and easy to maintain golang microservice structure

 ## Technology/Tooling
 - [Gin gonic](https://github.com/gin-gonic/gin) http framework